KoljaB/KoljaB/README.md

-I’m an independent consultant with deep expertise in real-time transcription and text-to-speech (TTS) solutions for AI applications.
+I’m an independent consultant with deep expertise in real-time transcription and real-time text-to-speech (TTS) solutions for AI applications.

 I help companies build scalable, high-performance, real-time AI applications.
 As the creator of RealtimeSTT, RealtimeTTS, and Linguflex, I bring practical insights and hands-on support for implementing advanced voice technologies.